2 Las Vegas casino dealers accused of cheating

-LAS VEGAS (KLAS) — Gaming investigators suspect two Las Vegas baccarat dealers cheated with players, leading the guests to win thousands of dollars, according to court documents obtained by Nexstar’s KLAS.
+LAS VEGAS, Nev.
+(KLAS) — Gaming investigators suspect two Las Vegas baccarat dealers cheated with players, leading the guests to win thousands of dollars, according to court documents obtained by Nexstar’s KLAS.

 Yuxuan Leng and an unnamed second person now face cheating charges, documents said.